rlrq/MINORg/docs/source/installation.rst

    docker pull rlrq/minorg

-If do not wish to use Docker or if you wish to install MINORg on your system instead, please refer to the rest of :ref:`Installation` for how to install MINORg.
+If do not wish to use Docker or if you wish to install MINORg on your system instead, please refer to the rest of the Installation section for how to install MINORg.

 Note for Windows users
 ----------------------